Omaricolin/Omari-Colin/README.md

 - 👀 I’m interested in learning computer programming and technological tools in general.
 - 🌱 I’m currently learning HTML, CSS and Javascript.
 - 💞️ I’m looking to collaborate on projects and innovative ideas.
-- 📫 How to reach me.
-You can reach me on my email: omaricolin22@gmail.com... phone number: 0768623524...Github account: Omaricolin
+- 📫 How to reach me?
+You can reach me via my email: omaricolin22@gmail.com... phone number: 0768623524...Github account: Omaricolin.
 - 😄 Pronouns: Mr Omari.
 - ⚡ Fun fact: I like learning new things in different fields focusing on science and technology.